 How To Register your Party:

-- Current students can register their Friday or Saturday parties.
+- Current students can register their parties in person or online.

 Examples of these forms are down below.